KieniL/FamilyCluster_Config/docs/secretconfig.md

   tls.key: base64 encoded key

 ## Installer secret
-The secret used by the installer
+The secret used by the test for db connection

 ```yaml
 {{ if .Values.installer.deploy }}